Getting to Airlie Beach in Australia - Whitsundays, Australia

 Proserpine/Whitsunday Coast airport is about to commence a $40 million upgrade which will mean more flights into the region and much greater potential for an international airport in the future.
 This will create much faster expansion of Airlie Beach.

-Getting to Airlie Beach By Train - The Sunlander
+Getting to Airlie Beach in Australia By Train - The Sunlander

 Offering passengers a comfortable and scenic way to view the inland coast of Queensland, the Sunlander travels return from Brisbane to Proserpine - near Airlie Beach, three times per week.
 The Sunlander meanders its way through the scenic, lush countryside of inland coastal towns of Bundaberg and Gladstone through to the sub-tropical region in Mackay, Proserpine and Bowen, until reaching its final destination of Cairns.